 If there wasn’t a shield in place, you would do serious damage every time you hit a curb or pothole.
 Plus, the random stones kicked up on the road would hit the engine and lead to catastrophic problems.
 Not only could the engine start leaking oil, but you could also end up stranded on the side of the road with an inoperable car.

-However, most engine splash shields today are made of plastic if you don’t have an offroad vehicle, so the protection against hard objects is limited.
+Today, most engine splash shields are made of plastic unless you have an offroad vehicle, so the protection against hard objects is limited.

 3. Off-Road Protection

-If you plan to take your vehicle off-road, you gain the protection you are looking for.
+If you plan to take your vehicle off-road, you need protection.
 Consider the rocks, boulders and logs you will encounter on the trail.

 With a splash shield on the engine, these dangerous hazards won’t harm the powertrain.
 That’s why most off-road vehicles use beefed-up skid plates and equipment for maximum protection.